Fokker D.XXI: Design

 The Fokker D.XXI was a low-wing monoplane fighter aircraft.
 Following standard Fokker design practice of the period, it featured a welded steel tube fuselage that was largely covered by fabric, including the flight control surfaces; element forward of the trailing edges of the wings were covered by detachable aluminum panels instead.
 The wings were of a wooden construction, being composed of two box spars attached to ribs made of plywood.
 The aircraft was outfitted with a fixed spatted undercarriage with cantilever legs; braking was provided by independently-operated pedals using compressed air.

 The cockpit of the D.XXI was fully enclosed by a plexiglas hood featuring large sliding sections, and was entirely jettisonable in an emergency situation to enable pilots to bail out.
 Pilots were protected against turnover injuries by means of a pylon built into the structure of the aircraft set behind the seat.
 Fuel was housed in a 77 impgal tank located aft of the engine, wing-mounted auxiliary fuel tanks could also be installed.
-The main armament consisted of two pairs of 7.92mm M36 FN-Browning machine guns, one pair housed within the wings, carrying 300 rounds of ammunition each, and the other pair within the forward fuselage and shooting through the propeller blades, carrying 500 rounds each.
+The main armament consisted of two pairs of 7.92mm M36 FN-Browning machine guns, housed within the wings, carrying 300 rounds of ammunition each.

 Upon its entry to service in 1938, the D.XXI represented a significant leap forward for the Dutch Army Aviation Group, whose fighter force had until that time consisted of aging biplanes with open cockpits.
 The new Fokker quickly proved to be an extremely sturdy aircraft, being capable of attaining a speed of 700 km/h in a dive.

 During the early production of the D.XXI, Fokker's design office considered a number of developments to the basic design, including a wing re-design.
 A number of alternative engines were considered, including such power plants as the 650 hp Rolls-Royce Kestrel V and the 750 hp Pratt and Whitney Twin Wasp Junior.
 During 1938, work on three extensively modified versions known as the 150, 151 and 152 were initiated.
 These aircraft were to be powered by the 1375 hp Bristol Hercules, the 1050 hp Rolls-Royce Merlin and the 1090 hp Daimler-Benz DB 600H.
 Retractable landing gear was incorporated into these redesigns.